 (1001.4,2008,9,4)

-, only it returns a pair of lists.
+span is kind of like takeWhile, only it returns a pair of lists.
 The

-first list contains everything the resulting list from takeWhile
+first list contains everything the resulting list from takeWhile would

 contain if it were called with the same predicate and the same list.
 The